 Anyone can have sleep apnea - young, old, male, female, and even children can suffer.
 However, certain risk factors have been associated with obstructive and central sleep apnea.

-Other risk factors for obstructive sleep apnea include certain physical attributes, such as having a thick neck, deviated septum, receding chin, or enlarged tonsils or adenoids (the most common cause of sleep apnea in children).
+Other risk factors for OSA include certain physical attributes, such as having a thick neck, deviated septum, receding chin, or enlarged tonsils or adenoids (the most common cause of sleep apnea in children).
 Your airway may be blocked or narrowed during sleep simply because your throat muscles tend to relax more than normal.
 Allergies or other medical conditions that cause to nasal congestion and blockage can also contribute to sleep apnea.